-CMSEF hereby certifies that: (i) the amended Rulebook complies with the CEA and the CFTC Regulations thereunder, and (ii) this submission is being concurrently posted on the CMSEF website.
+CMSEF hereby certifies that: (i) the amended Rulebook complies with the Act and the Commission's regulations thereunder, and (ii) a notice and copy of this submission is being concurrently posted on CMSEF's website.
+There were no substantive opposing views to the to the Rulebook.